[A] [B] [D] [E] [F] [G] [H] [I] [J] [K] [L] [M] [N] [O] [P] [Q] [R] [S] [T] [U] [V] [W] [X] [Y] [Z]

 CONTRASTY - A scene or an image that has an abnormally wide range of differences between the amount of light in highlight areas and the amount of light in shadow areas is said to be “contrasty.”

-CONVERGING LIGHT RAYS - Light rays that approach a point and tend to unite there.
+CONVERGING LIGHT RAYS - Light rays that approach and tend to unite at one point.
+(Note: A focus is that point at which converging rays meet.)

 CONVEX LENS - A lens that curves outward, as if it is bulging.